 - The Mercedes part number for the installation kit is A4614700004.

-- You can get these parts for a LOT LESS from a German parts supplier at: https://en.partacus.de. € 584.25 for the tank and € 674.12 for the kit.
-Even with freight that is half of what they are selling for in the states!
+- You can get an after-market part for a LOT LESS from a parts supplier in Latvia at: https://plasticautotank.com/ € 539.25 for the tank and does not require a kit.
+Even with freight of €599.00, it is half of what they sell for in the States!

 New Plastic Tank A4614700004 |

 I've got a couple of classic cars and decided to look at fixing the tank and maybe getting a new plate made.
-I know fellow car enthusiasts that have had major tank work and they look great and work for years.
+I know fellow car enthusiasts who have had major tank work and they look great and work for years.

 The folks I found locally (State Automotive) use a process called Renu.
-The tank is cut open, sandblasted inside and out, holes repaired and sealed with special Renu coatings.
+The tank is cut open, sandblasted inside and out, holes repaired, and sealed with special Renu coatings.
 They look great and are sealed in a way where they will virtually never rust.
 The entire process cost just over $500 and in two weeks I had a virtually new tank.

 They pulled out all the dents and with the new finish the tank was tough and solid.
 Actually, I think it is now better than new and should resist all corrosion.
-They even said there was a lifetime warranty for as long as I own the car.
+They even said there was a lifetime warranty for as long as I owned the car.
 The best part, it was an exact fit.

 I purchased all new hoses, new clamps and sanded down the straps and applied primer and three coats of paint so the straps would look as good as the tank.
 I installed the tank without the old rusted skid plate for now and it looks and works great.